kjhe11e/TaskTracker/README.md

 * Navigate to directory and run npm install (requires node)
 * From project directory, run 'node server.js'
 * Access at localhost:8080

+References:
+I learned many of these concepts from https://www.scotch.io/.
+Thank you Chris Sevilleja.